Functions for date conversion

 PERIODS(data, "2019-03") = 2

 Returns an integer representing the calendar quarter from a given date.
-By default, this returns a number between 1 and 4 unless you pass a defined type, cell range, data array, or comma-delimited list of values as names parameter.
+By default, this returns a number between 1 and 4 unless you pass a defined type, cell range, data array, or comma-delimited list of values as type parameter.

 You can also use this function for quick conversion between the name of a quarter vice versa the number of the quarter, by passing either Qtr1-Qtr4 as data, or 1-4.